 Shopify Plus apps are available via Shopify’s App Store, and the choice of apps and range of functionality offered is impressive.
 Monthly licensing costs for apps vary from just a few dollars to more standard apps, to well over $1,000 for more specialist services (e.g. search or merchandising).

 Salesforce Commerce Cloud also has its LINK marketplace, which offers a much smaller range of modules and integrations with third parties.
 Bespoke customisation and integrations is likely to cost much more on Salesforce Commerce Cloud than on Shopify Plus as a result of the smaller eco-system and restrictions around integrations in places.

-Pricing for Shopify Plus starts at $2,000 per month for retailers with revenues less than $800,000 per month and goes up from there based on GMV.
-Retailers typically need to factor in an additional $1,000 in monthly fees, on average, for third-party apps.
+Pricing for Shopify Plus starts at $2,000 per month for retailers with revenues less than $800,000 per month and goes up from there based on GMV (0.25% of GMV in months where revenue exceeds $800,000).
+Retailers typically need to factor in an additional $1k – $5k in monthly fees for third-party apps.
 With average design and development costs ranging from $80,000 to $300,000, and BAU costs adding another $60,000 – $180,000 per year, Shopify Plus is a very attractive proposition from a cost perspective

 Overall, Shopify Plus is going to be considerably lower cost – I’ve had two clients who have considered both platforms and have ended up going with Shopify Plus because it’s ~20% of the total cost over three years and they’ve been able to work with the restrictions that Shopify Plus has in places.
 Agility has been the other big consideration.